yedpodtrzitko/godot-docs/classes/class_editorexportplatformandroid.rst

 :ref:`bool<class_bool>` **apk_expansion/enable**

-If ``true``, project resources are stored in the separate APK expansion file, instead APK.
+If ``true``, project resources are stored in the separate APK expansion file, instead of the APK.

 \ **Note:** APK expansion should be enabled to use PCK encryption.
+See `APK Expansion Files <https://developer.android.com/google/play/expansion-files>`__

 .. rst-class:: classref-item-separator